Beit Guvrin – Maresha National Park – Full Visitors Guide

 Note: you can click on the map to enlarge it.

-• The southern part is the bigger one.
-You can see all the caves, including the bell and Sidonian caves.
+- The southern part is the bigger one.
+You can see all the caves, including the Bell and Sidonian caves.

-Both entrance points are on the left of the map.
+Both entrance points are shown on the left of the map.
 The “Entrance” string marks the entrance to points of interest #1-11.
 And the approach to places #12-14 is behind the gas station on the other side of road #35.

 Tracks

-• Highlights tour – this is a two-and-a-half-hour route starting at parking lot A. Then walk to the agricultural complex and installations (#1) and the Columbarium Cave (#3).
+- Highlights tour – this is a two-and-a-half-hour route starting at parking lot A. Then, walk to the agricultural complex and installations (#1) and the Columbarium Cave (#3).
 Next, take the car to park lot B to visit the Maze Cave (Cave System #7).
 Afterward, drive to parking lot C to see the Sidonian Cave (#8).
 Drive to parking lot D to visit the Bell Caves (#11).
 And lastly, go to parking lot E and visit the Roman Amphitheater (#12).

-• See it all trail – this is a three to four-hour foot trail.
+- See it all trail – this is a three to four-hour foot trail.
 It also starts at parking lot A. From there, walk about 1.5 km long.
 In that 1.5 km, you will visit the Columbarium Cave (#3) and the Sidonian Cave (#8).
 Either walk back to your vehicle or continue another 2 km on foot to the Church of St. Anne (#10) and the Bell Caves (#11).
 And about another one km to the Roman Amphitheater (#12).

-• Using the Handicapped and Stroller Accessible trail, you can visit the agricultural installations complex (#1), the visitor service center (near the Sidonian Caves), the Bell Caves (#11), and the Roman Amphitheater (#12).
+- Using the Handicapped and Stroller Accessible trail, you can visit the agricultural installations complex (#1), the visitor service center (near the Sidonian Caves), the Bell Caves (#11), and the Roman Amphitheater (#12).

 Directions

-If you reach the park by car, enter “Beit Guvrin National Park” into Waze or Google maps.
-Notice that this national park is close to the Green Line, and if you miss the exit to Beit Guvrin and continue along road #35, you will reach Hebron.
+Notice that this national park is close to the Green Line.
+If you miss the exit to Beit Guvrin and continue along road #35, you will reach Hebron.

 Opening Hours